-Chief justice condemns Democratic senator Schumer's 'dangerous' comments
+U.S. chief justice slams Schumer for 'dangerous' comment on justices in abortion case

 “I want to tell you Gorsuch, I want to tell you Kavanaugh - you have released the whirlwind, and you will pay the price.
 You won’t know what hit you if you go forward with these awful decisions,” Schumer told the cheering crowd.

+Schumer spokesman Justin Goodman noted in a statement that Roberts did not comment when Trump last month turned his ire on liberal Supreme Court Justices Ruth Bader Ginsburg and Sonia Sotomayor, calling for them to recuse themselves from any cases involving him or his administration.

+“For Justice Roberts to follow the right wing’s deliberate misinterpretation of what Sen. Schumer said, while remaining silent when President Trump attacked Justices Sotomayor and Ginsburg last week, shows Justice Roberts does not just call balls and strikes,” Goodman said.

-Schumer spokesman Justin Goodman said by email the senator was referring to the “political price” Republicans will pay for putting Kavanaugh and Gorsuch on the court and “warning that the justices will unleash (a) major grassroots movement on the issue of reproductive rights against the decision.”
+He added that Schumer was referring to the “political price” Republicans will pay for putting Kavanaugh and Gorsuch on the court and “warning that the justices will unleash (a) major grassroots movement on the issue of reproductive rights against the decision.”

 Democrats have criticized Trump’s frequent attacks on the U.S. judiciary and individual judges including the one who presided over the trial of his longtime adviser Roger Stone.

-Reporting by Jan Wolfe; Editing by Will Dunham and Cynthia Osterman
+Reporting by Jan Wolfe; Additional reporting by Andrew Chung; Editing by Will Dunham and Cynthia Osterman